 When planning the campout, the PLC will decide what the camping program will be.
-Troop camping will typically be built around the program feature for the month (see Troop Program Features Vol. I-III available on the Troop's website).
-These program features could focus on aquatics, backpacking, boating/canoeing, cooking, emergency preparedness, environment, first aid, fishing, forestry, high-adventure, hiking, nature, orienteering, pioneering, shooting, tracking, wilderness survival, wildlife management, and winter camping.
+Troop camping will typically be built around the program feature for the month.
+These program features could focus on aquatics, backpacking, boating/canoeing, cooking, emergency preparedness, environment, first aid, fishing, forestry, high- adventure, hiking, nature, orienteering, pioneering, shooting, tracking, wilderness survival, wildlife management, and winter camping.

-In addition to or in coordination with the program feature focus, the camping program typically integrates Trail to First Class skills based training, merit badge programs, games, Scouts Own Service, and campfire program (skits and stories).
+In addition to or in coordination with the program feature focus, the camping program typically integrates Trail to First Class skills-based training, merit badge programs, games, Scouts Own Service, and campfire program (skits and stories).